dictions/dux/README.md

 ### store.getState
 Returns the current state of the store

+### store.resetState
+Resets the state of the store and fires `RESET` and `CHANGE` callbacks.
+This is useful for rehydrating stores on the client in isomorphic applications.

 ### store.dispatchToken
 The Flux dispatch token for the store.
 Can be used with `Dispatcher.waitFor`